Libra-Informer/Libra-Resource-Hub/README.md

 * [Unofficial Libra Russia Community](https://libratalk.ru/) - The unofficial Libra Russian-language forum.

-There is no license on this list at this time.
 Anyone who wishes to fork this list is free to do so.

 Any suggestions for additions/corrections can be submitted, preferably to the editor via email at geheimnis086@gmail.com.
 Final inclusion is at the discretion of the editor.
 The editor may alter the language of submissions at his discretion for the purpose of providing clarity.